Pair two stewards in one command

 Federation — pairing two instances

-Set up record sync between two Syncropel daemons.
+Set up record sync between two Syncropel instances.
 Covers identity setup, creating pairs, how propagation works, cross-namespace consent, and the common misconfigurations.